-In this article the Technical Support Team at Kensa Heat Pumps give their top tips for proactive maintenance on ground source heat pump systems to ensure you stay warm and cosy throughout winter.
+In this article, the Technical Support Team at Kensa Heat Pumps gives their top tips for proactive maintenance on ground source heat pump systems to ensure your customers stay warm and cosy throughout winter.

 One of the unique benefits of ground source heat pumps is their minimal maintenance requirements and long life expectancy.
 However, as with all heating systems, it is good practice for the heating distribution system, including energy collectors, to be proactively checked and maintained to ensure optimum performance when colder weather is on the horizon.

 Temperatures below ground remain relatively constant all year round, so a sudden drop in air temperature during winter will not affect the performance of a ground source heat pump, nor does the impact of exposure to the elements affect the operation, as it would an air source heat pump.

 Well designed ground source heat pumps require only a minimal amount of maintenance, however, it is important that the whole system is checked.